I’ll admit to a lifelong coffee addiction. I drink it strong, black, and unsweetened.

 Evenly disperse small seeds such as carrots, lettuce, and various herbs by mixing a few dried coffee grounds with the seeds before planting.

-Exfoliate, tone skin.
+- Exfoliate and tone skin with coffee.
 Simply rub a handful of spent coffee grounds over face and body.
 Add a bit of olive oil to the grounds for a smoother finish.
 You can add a handful of coffee grounds to improve the results from a facial scrub or hair conditioner.